 Latino and Asian entrepreneurs and consumers add billions of dollars and tens of thousands of jobs to Alabama’s economy.

-Immigrants are important to Alabama’s economy as workers.
+Immigrants are important to Alabama’s economy as workers and taxpayers.

 Unauthorized immigrants are important to Alabama’s economy as workers and taxpayers.

-- Unauthorized immigrants in Alabama paid $130.3 million in state and local taxes in 2010 , according to data from the Institute for Taxation and Economic Policy.
-This includes:
+- Unauthorized immigrants in Alabama paid $118.1 million in state and local taxes in 2010 , including $91 million in sales taxes, $19.6 million in state income taxes, and $7.6 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 - If all unauthorized immigrants were removed from Alabama, the state would lose $2.6 billion in economic activity, $1.1 billion in gross state product, and approximately 17,819 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .